A mutation-selection model for general genotypes with recombination: Mutation and selection in discrete-time

 and so

-Note also that $e^{-S(g)/n} \approx 1 - S(g)/n$ when $n$ is large and so, when $P[S]$ is finite,
+Note also that $\exp\{-S(g)/n\} \approx 1 - S(g)/n$ when $n$ is large and so, when $Q[S]$ is finite,

-When we start with a population genotype distribution $P$, the population genotype distribution after one generation of mutation and selection is $\mM_{n} \mS_{n} P$ (assuming that selection precedes mutation).
-A trajectory of the resulting discrete-time model is defined by iteration: Given an initial population genotype distribution $P$, the population genotype distribution after $m$ generations is $\bigl(\mM_{n} \mS_{n}\bigr)^{m} P$.
+When we start with a population genotype distribution $Q$ and assume that selection precedes mutation, the population genotype distribution after one generation of mutation and selection is $\mM_{n} \mS_{n} Q$.
+A trajectory of the resulting discrete-time model is defined by iteration.
+That is, given an initial population genotype distribution $Q_{0}$, the population genotype distribution after $k$ generations is $\bigl(\mM_{n} \mS_{n}\bigr)^{k} Q_{0}$.

 If, after speeding up time in the $n^{\mathrm{th}}$ model, the resulting sequence of trajectories has a continuously differentiable limit $P_{t}$, this limit should satisfy the equation